Sustainable Development Goals: Goal 16: Peace, justice and strong institutions

 SDG 16 is to: "Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels."
 Rates of birth registration and prevalence of bribery are two examples of indicators included in this goal.

 An inclusive society has "mechanisms to enable diversity and social justice, accommodate the special needs of vulnerable and disadvantaged groups, and facilitate democratic participation".

 Goal 17: Partnerships for the goals

 SDG 17 is to: "Strengthen the means of implementation and revitalize the global partnership for sustainable development."
-Increasing international cooperation is seen as vital to achieving each of the 16 previous goals.
+Increasing international cooperation is seen as vital to achieve each of the 16 previous goals.
 Developing multi-stakeholder partnerships to facilitate knowledge exchange, expertise, technology, and financial resources is recognized as critical to overall success of the SDGs.
 The goal includes improving north–south and South–South cooperation.
 Public-private partnerships which involve civil societies are specifically mentioned.